aws-samples/aws-appsync-iot-core-realtime-example/README.md

 2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function.

-3. The Node js Lambda function executes a GraphQL mutatation in AppSync.
+3. The NodeJS Lambda function executes a GraphQL mutatation in AppSync.
 The mutation saves the latest value for the sensor in DynamoDB and broadcasts the latest value in real-time to the iOS application.
 The Lambda function uses an IAM role and policy to obtain permissions to interact with AppSync.

-4. The React Native iOS application subscribes to the AppSync Sensor Update subscription.
+4. The iOS application uses the [Amplify Swift](https://github.com/aws-amplify/amplify-swift) package, built with the [AWS SDK for Swift](https://github.com/awslabs/aws-sdk-swift), to subscribe to the AppSync Sensor Value subscription.
 When new temperature values are received, the gauge component on the screen is updated in real-time to reflect the new sensor value.
-The iOS application uses Cognito to authenticate users and allow them to perform the AppSync subscription.

 ## Getting Started